angband/angband/docs/command.rst

   There are three special symbols you can use with the Identify Symbol command to access specific parts of your monster memory.
-Typing 'Ctrl-A' when asked for a symbol will recall details about all monsters, typing 'Ctrl-U' will recall details about all unique monsters, and typing 'Ctrl-N' will recall details about all non-unique monsters.
+Typing 'Ctrl-a' when asked for a symbol will recall details about all monsters, typing 'Ctrl-u' will recall details about all unique monsters, and typing 'Ctrl-n' will recall details about all non-unique monsters.

   If the character stands for a creature, you are asked if you want to